nataliesleem/README-Generator/Develop/ReadMe.md

 * [License](#license)

 ## License
-Apache
+GPL

 ## Installation
 none

 ## Usage
-none
+clone repo, cd into develop, and run node index

 ## Contributing
-none
+no

 ## Tests
-none
+no

 ## Questions
 https://github.com/nataliesleem

-You can reach me at natalie.sleem@yahoo.com for additional questions.
+For more questions, you can reach me at natalie.sleem@yahoo.com